getdoug/doug/README.md

 ## Why?

-Python, along with many other interpreted languages, has a [slow startup time][0].
+Many interpreted languages have [slow startup times][0].
 A Rust based time tracker can avoid this issue.

 ## Usage
 ```